 At the start of the pandemic, I wrote about the importance of accepting what we control amid the chaos.
 But I was rereading a certain book from a certain professor to a certain team from the RWBY series and found one of my favorite quotes.
 It argues instead about the importance of accepting the world's uncontrolled chaos.

-Quote art aside, we should grow more comfortable with the chaos too.
+Excessive length aside, it's right that we should grow more comfortable with the chaos.
 It will forever be here influencing my life, one way or another.
 So shutting it out completely in favor of what I can control isn't all that healthy either.

 Chaos is Everywhere #